chronot1995/cumulus-ansible-intermediate-l3-dc-hostpack-j2/README.md

 B>* 192.168.200.0/24 [20/0] via fe80::4638:39ff:fe00:5, swp10, 00:01:04
 ```

-One can also view the MAC addresses of the two switches within the EVPN instance by running the following command:
+One can also use NetQ to view all of the BGP peers across the network:

 ```
 cumulus@switch01:mgmt-vrf:~$ netq show bgp